rails/webpacker/docs/troubleshooting.md

 ```

-## Running Webpack on Windows
+## Running webpack on Windows

-If you are running Webpack on Windows, your command shell may not be able to interpret the preferred interpreter
+If you are running webpack on Windows, your command shell may not be able to interpret the preferred interpreter
 for the scripts generated in `bin/webpack` and `bin/webpack-dev-server`.
 Instead you'll want to run the scripts
 manually with Ruby: